marol1210/tabris-connect-migration-guide/README.md

    - Base64 encoded **distribution** provisioning profile.
 Use name: `IOS_RELEASE_BUILD_PROVISION_PROFILE_BASE64`.
    - Any new random string that will be used as keychain password, use name: `IOS_KEYCHAIN_PASSWORD`.
 We used 32 character alphanumeric string generated with following command: ```pwgen 32 1```

-3. **Get your Tabris.js Build Key.
-Go to [Tabris Account Settings Page](https://build.tabris.com/settings/account) and copy build key visible below your username.
-Following steps in: [Creating encrypted secrets for a repository](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository), define a new repository secret called `TABRIS_BUILD_KEY`, as a secret paste in the build key you copied.**

-4. If your Tabris Connect build job had any secret environment variables configured, define them as repository secrets same as `TABRIS_BUILD_KEY`.

-5. Create signing configuration file.
+3. Create signing configuration file.
 In `./cordova` directory in your repo create `build.json` file.

-6. Copy following contents into newly created file.
+4. Copy following contents into newly created file.
 Use yours provisioning profile identifiers.
    Open your provisioning profile with any plain text editor, search for `UUID` key and use corresponding string value below the key.

    > Note: if you do not plan to build both: debug and release apps, you can define only one signing configuration.